hanabi/hanabi.github.io/misc/Purple.md

 ### The Culture

-* Purple people are seen as embassadors of the Hyphen-ated group, and as embassadors of Hanabi more generally.
+* Purple people are seen as embassadors of the Hyphen-ated group, and as ambassador of Hanabi more generally.
 * Thus, we want purple people to outwardly reflect the values of the group - values that you presumably already know.

 #### Politeness